Switch today to enjoy great value health cover with top notch member service.

 Other important things you need to know about the switching process.

-To ensure that all your existing benefits and previously served waiting periods are recognised by HIF, you must switch within 2 months of leaving your previous health fund.
+To ensure that all your previously served waiting periods are recognised by HIF, you must switch within 2 months of leaving your previous health fund.
 If you transfer to HIF on an equivalent or lower level of cover, you won't need to re-serve any waiting periods already served with your previous fund for those services for which you were already covered.

 Important!
 If you paid your previous health fund via direct debit, keep reading...